 A live facebook session will be conducted by Marham with Dr. Naeem Aftab; one of the best and renowned psychiatrists in Lahore will be held on 22nd July at 4 PM sharp.
 The live Q&A session will comprise of psychiatric issues like sleep disorders, sexual problems, dyslexia, depression and stress and its main focus will be on awareness of happy marital life, couple breakup issues, reasons behind divorces in Pakistan and overall ways to become happy in life.

-He went to USA and started his internship in Columbia University affiliated Harlem Hospital in Pediatrics from 1991 to 1992.
+He went to the USA and started his internship at Columbia University affiliated Harlem Hospital in Pediatrics from 1991 to 1992.

 Psychiatric issues have always been looked down upon or associated with madness, or possessed souls.
 However, it is a mental illness which may occur as normally as fever, flu and any other common illness.
 It is interesting to know that the first psychiatric hospital was built by the Muslims in Baghdad in 705 AD, under the leadership of the Umayyad Caliph Al-Walid ibn Abd al-Malik.
 Others would rapidly follow, with some of the more famous ones being built in Cairo in 800 AD and in Damascus in 1270 AD.
 The physicians of the Islamic world would invent and use a variety of treatments, including occupational therapy, music therapy as well as medication.